joonarafael/flaggame/documentation/architecture.md

 ### STATS

 **Stats tab includes the player lifelong statistics**.
-It's also responsible for the browsing of previously played games (view can be switched from the Stats drop-down menu). **Stats are automatically rewritten _always_ when a game is finished**.
+It's also responsible for the browsing of previously played games (view can be switched from the Stats drop-down menu). **Stats are automatically recalculated _always_ when a game is finished**.

 ### HISTORY